h405u/dotfiles/README.md

 # dotfiles

-This is my dev setup on macOS 13.3.
+This is my command line configuration on macOS.

-## Contents

-- zsh config
-- (neo)vim config
-- git config
-- etc

-## Setup

-This repo is for personal use so requirements are omitted.
-However it is a minimal setup and should fit with ease.
+It is for personal use so requirements are omitted.
+However, it should fit with ease as a minimal setup.

+I commit regularly & at major changes.

+to setup:

 ```shell
 source setup.sh
 ```

-## Commit

-I'll commit regularly & at major changes.
+to commit:

 ```shell
 source commit.sh